agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 File-dataframe mapping
 ***********************

-The first step of the testing procedure was to prepare mapping between input datasets (in BAM and BED formats)  and their corresponding dataframe/table abstraction.
+The first step of the testing procedure was to prepare mapping between input datasets (in BAM, ADAM and BED formats)  and their corresponding dataframe/table abstraction.
 In case of alignment file our custom data source has been used, for a BED file Spark's builtin dedicate for CSV data access.